 - 4.3.10 As identified on Schedule C, a road over Highway 400 linking Colossus Drive and Interchange Way is proposed.
 This road will provide an important connection between the VMC and lands west of the 400 planned for mixed-use intensification and will generally help to distribute east-west traffic in the area.
 A right-of-way for the road shall be secured by the City, and no new buildings shall be permitted within the protected right-of-way.
 Existing and future highway crossings should be pedestrian and bicycle friendly. - 4.3.11 Millway Avenue has been classified in Schedule C as a Special Collector Road to recognize its location and function vis-à-vis the future subway station and its intended role as one of the VMC's primary commercial streets.
 As illustrated in Figure D in Appendix B, it is intended to have a right-of-way width of 33 metres, as measured from the right-of-way for the subway.
 This is to accommodate appropriate travel lanes for vehicular and bicycle movement as well as a generous pedestrian realm on both sides.
 To support ground-floor commercial uses on Millway and provide a buffer between pedestrians and moving traffic, on-street parking may be permitted. - 4.3.12 Highway 7 through the VMC is intended to evolve into a grand avenue that balances its higher order function to accommodate rapid transit and vehicular traffic with its additional intended role as a pedestrian-friendly street that provides an attractive setting for residential and commercial development.
-The City shall work with the Region of York, the Province of Ontario and landowners to implement the vision for Highway 7, as illustrated in Figures A and B, and:
+As illustrated in Figures A and B, Highway 7 is intended to have a right-of-way width that varies from 55 to 65 metres to accommodate rapid transit facilities in the centre of the road, three travel lanes on each side, left turn lanes where required and a generous pedestrian realm.
+To ensure Highway 7 becomes attractive and has a comfortable pedestrian environment, the streetscape should include double rows of trees in the median and on both sides, except at VIVA station locations, where the right-of-way requirement may only permit a single row of trees in each boulevard.
+The development of bus rapid transit facilities is expected to initiate the transformation of Highway 7 into an urban avenue.
+Future development on both sides will help to improve the pedestrian environment.
+Full implementation of the streetscape illustrated in Figures A and B will be dependent on implementation of road improvements within and potentially beyond the VMC, including the Creditstone-Portage-Applewood Bypass described in Policy 4.3.6.